Navigator (NYSE:NVGS) Posts Quarterly Earnings Results, Misses Expectations By $0.01 EPS

-Navigator (NYSE:NVGS) issued its quarterly earnings data on Wednesday.
-The shipping company reported $0.04 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.05 by ($0.01), Fidelity Earnings reports.
-Navigator had a negative net margin of 0.20% and a positive return on equity of 0.74%.
+Navigator (NYSE:NVGS) issued its quarterly earnings results on Wednesday.
+The shipping company reported $0.04 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.05 by ($0.01), Fidelity Earnings reports.
+Navigator had a positive return on equity of 0.74% and a negative net margin of 0.20%.

-Separately, Zacks Investment Research downgraded Navigator from a “hold” rating to a “strong sell” rating in a research report on Wednesday, March 24th.
+Separately, Zacks Investment Research cut shares of Navigator from a “hold” rating to a “strong sell” rating in a research report on Wednesday, March 24th.

 Navigator Holdings Ltd. owns and operates a fleet of liquefied gas carriers worldwide.
 The company provides international and regional seaborne transportation services of liquefied petroleum gas, petrochemical gases, and ammonia for energy companies, industrial users, and commodity traders.
 As of December 31, 2019, it operated a fleet of 38 semi- or fully-refrigerated liquefied gas carriers.